-Grammy and Emmy nominated composer Philip Aaberg of Chester, Montana, is known worldwide for his compositions that evoke the spaciousness and beauty of the Western landscape.
+Grammy and Emmy nominated composer Philip Aaberg of Helena, Montana, is known worldwide for his compositions that evoke the spaciousness and beauty of the Western landscape.

 Aaberg's abilities later earned him a Leonard Bernstein Scholarship and Harvard National Scholarship at Harvard College, where he received a Bachelor in Arts degree in music.

 His musical career is as diverse and expansive as the Montana landscape he calls home.
 After graduating from Harvard, Aaberg later moved to San Francisco, California, to make pop and rock records.
 He played solo and in small combos in San Francisco blues clubs until joining the Elvin Bishop Group in 1973.
 He first appeared on the national scene as keyboardist with The Elvin Bishop Band.
 He toured with the band for four years and played on several of their albums.

 Aaberg later toured with Peter Gabriel and recorded with the Doobie Brothers, Kenny Rogers and Vince Gill.
 He began composing his own music seriously in 1985.
 Shortly after, he signed with Windham Hill Records and released the influential and critically-applauded solo album "High Plains," which garnered him international acclaim.
 It was a solo piano suite that brought elements of blues, bluegrass, rock, and new music to his meditative compositions.
 It showcased his eclectic musical background.
 It was an immediate hit.

 His second album, “Live from Montana,” earned Aaberg a Grammy nomination for Best New Age Album in 2002.
 It was recorded in the Chester High School gymnasium, where Aaberg played basketball years before.
 Shortly afterward, he moved back to Chester with his wife, Patty, and their son, Jake, to form his own label, Sweetgrass Music, named for the hills north of his hometown.